-Auditors Report: Adam Franko reviewed the Auditors Report.
+Auditors Report: Adam Franko reviewed the Auditors Report and thanked the staff and the Audit and Risk Committee for their help during the audit.

-Financial Statement: Franko also presented the Financial Statement for the year ended December 31, 2018 to the membership.
+Financial Statement: Franko also presented the Financial Statement for the year ended December 31, 2019 to the membership.
+He commended the Credit Union on another successful year.

-Adoption of Reports: Moved by Jim Meier/Matt Rumohr the reports be adopted as presented.
+Adoption of Reports: Moved by Alyssa Underdahl and Nona Holz the reports be adopted as presented.
 Carried.

-Appointment of Auditors: Moved by, Debra Scholer, Chair of the Audit and Risk Committee/Nona Holtz, we appoint MNP LLP as Auditors for 2019.
+Appointment of Auditors: Moved by Nona Holz, Chair of the Audit and Risk Committee/ Brian Gottfried we appoint MNP LLP as Auditors for 2020.
 Carried.